Choosing Between a Mobile App and Website for Your E-Store

 A web host is also a requirement for website building.
 In brief, a good web host will leave you with an efficient, smooth, and good-looking website.
 If your business is small, though, most web hosts will do just fine.

-A domain name is your web address name that you should pick circumspectly.
-It’s better to have a custom domain or yourcompanysname.com because it’s stronger than a free domain like yourcompanysname.wix.com.
+A domain name is your web address, which you should pick carefully.
+It’s better to have a custom domain, or yourcompanysname.com, because it’s stronger than a free domain like yourcompanysname.wix.com.

 After choosing a website builder, web host, and domain name, you can add content to your website, then test and publish it.